Pastor's Corner

-Dear Brothers and Sisters in Christ!
+Dear Brothers and Sisters in the Love of the Risen Christ!

-Your servant in Jesus Christ!
+Your servant in Jesus Christ the Risen Lord!

 Reverend Joseph Luan Nguyen